DevHead-LLC/RisingPunk/intended.md

 - User clicks "Deploy Purge" in BattlePreparationScreen
 - 3-second countdown timer starts
 - Battalions spawn at their home nodes (0,1,2 for attacker, 6,7,8 for defender)
-  - **Note**: In MMO context, "attacker" and "defender" are relative to whoever is viewing the battle.
-A player will always see their own battalions as the attacker (nodes 0,1,2) and the opponent's battalions as the defender (nodes 6,7,8).
+  - **Note**: In MMO context, "attacker" and "defender" are relative to whoever initiated the battle.
+When viewing a saved battle, the original attacker's battalions are at nodes 0,1,2 and the original defender's battalions are at nodes 6,7,8, regardless of who is currently viewing the battle.

 #### **Associated Files:**
 - `mobile/src/screens/BattlePreparationScreen.tsx` - "Deploy Purge" button and battle start UI